Title: | Minimalist Async Evaluation Framework for R |

 instance - increments by 1 every time there is a new

-instances connecting after previous ones have ended (due to time-outs
+connecting after previous ones have ended (due to time-outs etc.).
+The

-etc.).
-The count becomes negative immediately after a URL is regenerated
+count becomes negative immediately after a URL is regenerated by

 , but increments again once a new daemon connects.